AIeasy/Postilize/README.md

 2. Copy and paste [your API key](https://docs.agentql.com/dev) into the terminal.

-3.Run the code with your choice of headless or not:
+3. Run the code with your choice of headless or not:

 ```bash
 python UI.py head